|Available travel modes||Coach, flight, ferry or train|

 Yes, there are direct routes from London to Warsaw with the following travel companies:

-As you won't need to change at another stop in between, direct services to Warsaw tend to save you time and add more convenience, so it's worth paying attention to before you book tickets for this journey.
+As you won't need to change at another stop in between, direct services to Warsaw tend to save you time and add more convenience, so it's worth paying attention to before you book tickets for this route.

 Here are some other resources that might have the information you need